cms636/cms636.github.io/_posts/2015-04-21-playing-with-sound.md

   - Sonification
 ---

 This weekend, I had the privilege of attending Terry Riley's 80th birthday concert.
-For those who don't know, Riley is widely known as the man who revolutionized modern music composition.
+For those who don't know, Riley is widely known as a composer who revolutionized modern music.

 In my limited exposure to modern music compositions, it seems that much of the work done by contemporary composers involves the exploration of sonic technologies' capabilities.
 For example, during the concert, two musicians played a piece commissioned for Riley's birthdsy, "A Trilling Piece for Terry" by Pauline Oliveros, which involved tapping various parts of a grand piano, including- but not limited to- the keys.
 This is an example of an exploration of non-digital sonic technology.